VAR statements replaced by model agreements

 As of 1 May 2016, the VARs are replaced by model agreements.
 Some model agreements are pre-approved by the Dutch tax authorities and published on their website (in Dutch), but you can also draw up an individual agreement.
 The advantage of the new system is that it guarantees that your client will not be held responsible for payroll taxes and contributions.
 Please note that this only applies if your actual activities are in accordance with the agreement.
 Although the model agreements provide a guarantee on payroll taxes and contributions, this guarantee does not see to employment protection of the self-employed individual.
 A self-employed individual who can claim that he or she worked under the authorisation of the client and that an employment contract was not explicitly excluded will be able to claim employment protection.
 In most cases employment protection means protection against termination of the contract and payment of salary for a period of two years in case of illness.

-There will be a transitional period of one year.
+There was a transitional period of one year which has been extended to December 31st, 2017.
 During this period you and your client can amend your agreement(s) and no action will be taken by the Dutch tax authorities (with the exception of fraudulent activities).
-From 1 May 2017 onwards, the Dutch tax authorities will actively monitor contracts.
+From January 1st, 2018 onwards, the Dutch tax authorities will actively monitor contracts.

 Qualifying as an entrepreneur